Freight Shipping from Mobile to St. Louis

 How much does it cost to ship freight from Mobile to St. Louis?

-Full truckload (FTL) rates from Mobile, AL to St. Louis, MO currently range from $1,570-$1,935 for a standard dry van load over the 730-mile route.
+Full truckload (FTL) rates from Mobile, AL to St. Louis, MO currently range $1,570-$1,935 (roughly $2.16-$2.67 per mile over 730 miles).
 LTL shipments typically cost $602-$1,021 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to St. Louis?

-Standard FTL transit from Mobile to St. Louis is approximately 13 hrs by truck over 730 miles.
+Standard FTL transit from Mobile to St. Louis is approximately 13 hrs by truck over 730 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Mobile Terminal to BNSF St. Louis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Mobile to St. Louis freight?